Check window 10 / 11 user login history

 3)Finding actual login information ID

-Then on the middle pane, you will get the list of events related to user logged and resource access information.
+Then on the middle pane, you will get the list of events related to the user log and resource access information.
 This list is sorted by Date/Time.
-Therefrom top start searching event with Event ID 4624, which is actually user logon event ID.
-If you find multiple 4624 ID that means your system is logged On many times.
+Therefrom top start searching events with Event ID 4624, which is actually the user logon event ID.
+If you find multiple 4624 IDs that means your system is logged On many times.

 4)Finding Details of login information